Find out more about the knowledge and behaviours needed to work in the people profession.

 Head of Diversity and Inclusion EMEA at Credit Suisse International

-How did you get into a career in diversity and inclusion?
+How did you get into a career in inclusion and diversity?

 In a previous role I had recently joined an organisation as Head of Recruitment and was concerned to see that they were only recruiting from a very narrow predominantly ‘white male’ talent pool.
 I started to challenge this approach and developed a Diversity and Inclusion recruitment strategy.
 This led to me being asked to take up the newly created role of ‘Head of Diversity and Inclusion.’
 That was 18 years ago!